-2.9.2.1 General Principle
+2.9.1 Introduction

-In JTC 1, every International Standard and International Technical Specification published jointly by ISO and IEC for JTC 1 shall be subject to systematic review in order to determine whether it should be confirmed, revised/amended, stabilized, or withdrawn, according to Table S1.
+Every International Standard and other deliverable published by ISO or jointly with IEC shall be subject to systematic review in order to determine whether it should be confirmed, revised, amended (for International Standard), converted to another form of deliverable, or withdrawn, according to Table S1.

-A committee may at any time between systematic reviews pass a resolution initiating a revision or amendment of a standard.
+A committee may at any time between systematic reviews pass a resolution initiating a revision of a deliverable.

-See clause 2.3.1 for the process for initiating a revision or amendment of an existing standard.
+See clause 2.3.1 for the process for initiating a revision of an existing deliverable (or amendment of an existing International Standard).

-For minor changes, e.g., updating and editorial changes that do not impact technical content, a shortened procedure called "minor revision" may be applied.
-This is comprised only of the proposal for a minor revision by the committee (through a resolution), approval and publication stages (see 2.7 and 2.8).
-Subsequent to the resolution of the responsible technical committee and consultation with the responsible Technical Programme Manager, a final draft of the revised deliverable shall be circulated for an 8 week FDIS vote, and 12 weeks in the case of Vienna Agreement documents.
+For minor changes to International Standards, e.g. updating and editorial changes, that do not impact the technical content, a shortened procedure called "minor revision" may be applied.
+This is comprised only of the proposal for a minor revision by the committee (through a resolution and completion of ISO form 8B), approval and publication stages (see 2.7 and 2.8).
+Subsequent to the resolution of the responsible technical committee and consultation of the responsible ISO Technical Programme Manager, a final draft of the revised deliverable shall be circulated for an 8 week FDIS vote, and 12 weeks in the case of Vienna Agreement documents.
 The Foreword of the next edition of the deliverable shall indicate that it is a minor revision and list the updates and editorial changes made.